 Next, let’s discuss the practical ways you can implement accessibility into your design practice.
 Here are 14 ways.

 The colors you are using for text and its background need to have sufficient contrast between them.
 WCAG 2.1 recommends a contrast ratio of a minimum of 4.5:1.
 If your contrast ratio is not enough, it affects readability for everyone, not just people with disabilities.
 This standard applies to every surface and design element that uses a combination of text and color, such as text on images and buttons, etc., but is not compulsory for logo design.

 2. Choose Colors Carefully

 People with different kinds of visual impairments, such as weak eyesight or color blindness, can only consume certain colors.
-If you are presenting your information using colors that they aren’t able to either see or see properly, your design isn’t accessible.
+If you are designing an inclusive website but using colors that color-deficient people can’t see or see properly, your design isn’t inclusive.